SoCXin/doc/docs/platforms/espressif8266_extra.rst

 Serial Debug
 ~~~~~~~~~~~~

-Please use the next :ref:`projectconf_build_flags` to enable Serial debug:
+Please use the next :ref:`riscv` to enable Serial debug:

 .. code-block:: ini